A headline in Friday’s Calgary Herald asks: “Is the UCP still a pro-Canada party?”

 “At the top level of the UCP they’re pondering whether to hold a vote on the party turning separatist,” it said.
 Fair enough.
 They should.

-Readers had to dig to dig a little deeper into the story, though, to discover that while UCP president Rob “No Relation” Smith – in effect the chief executive of the party, not its elected caucus in the Legislature – isn’t talking about holding the vote on declaring the UCP a separatist entity until after the referendum.
+Readers had to dig a little deeper into the story, though, to discover that while UCP president Rob “No Relation” Smith – in effect the chief executive of the party, not its elected caucus in the Legislature – isn’t talking about holding the vote on declaring the UCP a separatist entity until after the referendum.

 Deep in his column, Mr. Braid observes that if there was a pro-separation vote in the dangerous referendum Ms. Smith is determined to see happen this year or next, “and party members subsequently voted for independence, many Albertans would be furious to see a government they elected as federalist suddenly turn separatist.”